tailsdotcom/dbtease/README.md

   - if it's in a low level view schema then we do a full deploy
   - if it's in a matrialised schema, we deploy that schema _and it's dependents_ - including any view schemas if appropriate.
   - if it's a config change and not a model then it deploys immediately,
+- We *ONLY* store the manifest for the most recent commit.

 ## Roadmap